 by: Lawrence Hamtil

 If I were to tabulate the total number of articles sent to me by clients and colleagues about the market and projections for its future, I can safely say that close to 90% of those articles were of the extremely pessimistic variety.
 This is to be expected; it is well-documented that negative headlines and dire predictions get far more attention than reports of the mundane.
-If you are in the media business, your job is to entice interest, and, unfortunately, it seems that there is a large market for the consumption of pessimism, no matter how far-fetched the claim, let alone no matter how little the probability of it occurring.
+If you are in the media business, your job is to entice interest, and, unfortunately, it seems that there is a large market for the consumption of pessimism, no matter how far-fetched the claim, let alone how little the probability of some apocalyptic event occurring.

 There is, however, another kind of pessimism: that of the Cassandra.
 These perpetual pessimists, especially those who are involved in the markets, have cultivated a large following based on having been right once or twice many years ago about a market peak and subsequent crash.
 In many ways, through their blog posts and articles, they behave like the Old Testament prophets of doom, almost claiming to share their extreme anxieties about the market not as content to be consumed, but as a public service since, I suppose, the majority of us are blissfully ignorant of inevitable market carnage.